earthowned/planetfarms/README.md

 [Sequelize](https://sequelize.org/) is a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
 It features solid transaction support, relations, eager and lazy loading, read replication and more.

 Now to actually create that table in database you need to run `npx sequelize-cli db:migrate` command.
+This command will create tables
+When you are setting up new community please run following seed which will provide required data `npx sequelize-cli db:seed --seed 20210615104502-categories.js` `npx sequelize-cli db:seed --seed 20210608081218-communities.js`

-This command will create table and to seed your database you can run `npx sequelize-cli db:seed:all`.
+For testing environment you can seed all databases by running `npx sequelize-cli db:seed:all`.

 ### `npx standard --fix`